gropi75/SEM32/README.md

 [TOC]

 # Main features:
-- control of inverter to minimize power usage of the grid (over RS485)
+- control of inverter to minimize power usage out of the grid (over RS485)
 - control of charger to maximize own usage of solar power (over CAN-bus)
 - adjustable power thresholds
 - optional manual control of charging power